 - Visual Recipe Index: Again like the name suggests, it will automatically create a visual recipe Index which makes it easier for readers to go through your recipes or content.
 Here is a good tutorial I found to set it up.
 (I currently use a template which was designed by my site programmer)

 - Jquery pin it button for images: This adds a pin it button on your images.
 Pinterest is one of the biggest photo sharing sites and you want to give your users the convenience of saving recipes.

 - Subscribe to Email using Mail chimp: Mailchimp will generate custom and professional looking e-mails.
 I like this tutorial from stuffedweb.com.

 - WP Popular posts: Will display the popular posts like the name suggests, but you have an option of selecting the time-period.

 - Twitter streams: Displays Tweets on your website.

-- Simple Social Icons: This is the social media icons displayed on top right hand side of the blog.
+- Simple Social Icons: This is the social media icons displayed on the top right-hand side of the blog.

-- FV Gravatar Cache: Speeds up your website by making sure the gravatars are stored on your website and not loading from the gravatar server.
+- FV Gravatar Cache: Speeds up your website by making sure the gravatar is stored on your website and not loading from the gravatar server.

 - Heartbeat Control: Increases server performance.
 Read more here.